intouch-smartwater/dump_xml/README.rst

 Compatibility
 -------------

-Tests run on Python 2.7, 3.4 and 3.5.
+Tests run on Python 2.7 and 3.4 - 3.7.
 Compatibility is aimed primarily at ensuring 3.x as a first-class experience, with 2.x as a "nice-to-have".

 Licence